DamianE-ops/github-onboarding-workshop/classes/session-00-2026-06-27-pre-bootcamp-onboarding/pre-bootcamp-onboarding-Oludayo-Akinseye.md

 <!-- Write the main ideas covered in today's session -->

 -Bootcamp curricullum
-how to study ,share and support one another how to create Github how to collaborate on Github hobbies that constantly produce strong candidate how to fork a repository
+how to create Github
+how to collaborate on Github

 -
 -